hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

 * Configure the Docker Services for the HPE 3PAR Docker Volume Plug-in
 * Deploys a 3-node Highly Available etcd cluster
 * Deploys the config files (iSCSI or FC) to support your environment
-* Installs the HPE 3PAR Docker Volume Plug-in (Containerized version) for Kubernetes/OpenShift
+* Installs the HPE 3PAR Docker Volume Plug-in (Containerized version) For Kubernetes/OpenShift,
 * Deploys the HPE FlexVolume Drivers

 ### Prerequisites: